NYU Journalism Handbook for Students

 Journalists should seek to be fair and truthful in reporting what their sources tell them.
 Factual accuracy entails checking, and double-checking, facts and fairness involves working diligently to get myriad sides of a story by speaking to multiple sources with different and often varying points of view.
 When appropriate, journalists should make a judicious attempt to balance “establishment” experts—spokespeople for think tanks, foundations, and the like—with knowledgeable sources from outside “official” culture.
 Fairness also means adhering to the “no surprises” rule when writing critically of someone: affording the source the opportunity to answer allegations or criticisms before publishing the work.

 In addition, journalists should avoid engaging in stereotypes and, whenever possible and appropriate, make sure that people from different economic backgrounds, ethnic groups, religions and cultures are represented in the reporting.
-The NYU Journalism Department faculty urges students to treat sources with respect.
+The NYU journalism faculty urges students to treat sources with respect.
 Never threaten punitive action against a source for a perceived lack of cooperation.

-On the record, on background, not for attribution and off the record: These are prearranged agreements between a reporter and a source, which govern how specific information can be used.
+These are prearranged agreements between a reporter and a source, which govern how specific information can be used.
 These deals must be agreed to beforehand, never after.
 A source can’t say something then claim it was “off the record.”
 That’s too late.
 When dealing with individuals who are not experienced in talking with reporters, journalists should make sure ground rules and potential consequences are clear, and then perhaps offer leeway.
 Of course, if the information isn’t integral to the story, a reporter can agree not to use it.
 If you talk to five journalists, you’ll likely get five different definitions for these terms.
 That’s why it’s important that a reporter clarify the use of these terms with a source before making any agreements.

 “On the record” means anything the source says can be reported, published, or aired.
 All conversations are assumed to be on the record unless the source expressly requests—and the reporter explicitly agrees—to go off the record beforehand.
 If the reporter agrees to change “on the record” to something else, the reporter should be sure to mark notes clearly so that it’s possible to see what’s on the record and what is not at a later date.
 Never rely on memory and always try to get back “on the record” as quickly as possible.